-- Approximately 10% of newborns require some assistance to begin breathing following delivery; less than 1% require extensive resuscitation (Wyckoff, Aziz, Escobedo, Kapadia, Kattwinkel, Perlman, Simon, Weiner & Zaichin, 2015). - If any of the following are absent or abnormal, begin with resuscitative assessment and interventions: - o Term gestation. - o Good muscle tone, - o Breathing or crying. - While drying, positioning and stimulating are intended for the newborn, this medical directive is applicable to all patients under 30 days of age.
+- Approximately 10% of newborns require some assistance to begin breathing following delivery; less than 1% require extensive resuscitation (Wyckoff, Aziz, Escobedo, Kapadia, Kattwinkel, Perlman, Simon, Weiner & Zaichin, 2015). - If any of the following are absent or abnormal, begin with resuscitative assessment and interventions: - o Term gestation, - o Good muscle tone, - Breathing or crying. - While drying, positioning and stimulating are intended for the newborn, this medical directive is applicable to all patients under 30 days of age.
 In the patient that is not newly born, begin by assessing respirations and heart rate; then proceed. - The flow chart has been updated to reflect the 2015 AHA guidelines. - When following the Neonatal Resuscitation Directive, the first thing to be determined is if the neonate falls into the category of newly born vs. neonate (less than 30 days but greater than or equal to 24 hours old).

 Newly Born Neonate <30 days (less than 24 hours old) (greater than or equal to 24 hours old) When a newly born patient is in cardiac When a patient who is less than 30 days, arrest (HR of 0) you must still start with but who is not newly born is in cardiac effective positive pressure ventilations arrest (HR of 0) chest compressions are (PPV) on room air prior to initiating chest indicated immediately and would not be compressions.
-In other words, follow the delayed to warm, dry, stimulate or provide per the March 2018 ALS PCS version 4.5 March 2018, Version 4.5 Page | 9
+In other words, follow the delayed to warm, dry, stimulate or provide algorithm outlined in your medical directive (without skipping any steps) regardless of the newly born patient's initial heart rate.
+In MOST cases effective PPV/ventilation of the lungs will increase the newly born patient's heart rate.

-- algorithm outlined in your medical directive (without skipping any steps) regardless of the newly born patient's initial heart rate.
-In MOST cases effective PPV/ventilation of the lungs will increase the newly born patient's heart rate. - A minimum of 30 sec of effective ventilation is required which may involve doing the following: - o If ventilations are ineffective consider trying 'MR SOPA' - adjusting Mask to assure good seal, Reposition airway to "sniffing" position, Suction mouth and nose of secretions if necessary, Open mouth using manual manoeuvres, increase Pressure to achieve adequate chest rise, consider an Alternate Airway if available (ACP should consider ETT as an alternate airway).
+- A minimum of 30 sec of effective ventilation is required which may involve doing the following: - If ventilations are ineffective consider trying 'MR SOPA' - adjusting Mask to assure good seal, Reposition airway to "sniffing" position, Suction mouth and nose of secretions if necessary, Open mouth using manual manoeuvres, increase Pressure to achieve adequate chest rise, consider an Alternate Airway if available (ACP should consider ETT as an alternate airway).